 Day 1: Individual arrival in Constance

-You start your tour in Constance, Lake Constance’s biggest town.
+You start your cycle tour along the high Rhine in Constance, Lake Constance’s biggest town.
 600 years ago this was where the Council of Constance took place, the only council to elect a pope that was held north of the Alps.
 The Rhine leaves Lake Constance here: 0 kilometres on its way to the North Sea.
 Only a few minutes by foot from the medieval town centre is the Swiss town of Kreuzlingen with its lively harbour.

 Day 2: Constance – Schaffhausen, approx. 50 km

 Your bike tour takes you out of Konstanz, off through picturesque Swiss fishing villages.
 Along the waterside, the path takes you to Stein am Rhein with its beautiful fresco-decorated, medieval houses.
 Switching several times between Germany and Switzerland you reach the canton's capital, Schaffhausen.
 The town, whose citizens competed in building numerous gables on their houses, is overlooked by Munot fort.